-This screen provides alternative controls for channel functions already available on the I/O Matrix and Functions panels.
+This screen provides alternative controls for channel functions already available on the control surface.

 The right side of the screen shows the fader paths A and B. To make changes, select the required fader path either from the screen or by pressing its fader assign button, and use the controls on the left side of the screen.